 LfL, The Bavarian State Research Center for Agriculture conducts research focussed on issues of practical relevance and provides applicable solutions for farmers and farmer organisations.
 LfL is part of an agricultural knowledge transfer system that involves several agricultural advisory services from breeding to animal nutrition and husbandry.
 The institute for animal nutrition and feed management conducts feeding trials in ruminants and swine mainly with the focus on nutrient requirement and optimized feeding.
 The institute for animal breeding conducts research on genetic and genomic evaluation systems in cattle, pigs, sheep and horses.
 It is the official genetic/genomic evaluation center for pigs and dualpurpose cattle breeds.

 CITA is a regional institution devoted to R&D and technology transfer in the agricultural sector, to increase its competitiveness and social and environmental sustainability.
 The Animal Production & Health Unit focuses on the optimisation of sustainable livestock systems, analysing the impact of genetics and management on efficiency and product quality, with emphasis on the use of local resources.
-Research projects with the main regional stakeholders of the cattle sector (farmers, cooperatives and herdbooks).

 Key Personnel in the project: